Children learn better when topics are presented in a fun, hands-on manner. Here are some of our favorite space activities for kids.

 The further away from the wall you hold your paper, the bigger your constellation will be.
 (It’ll also get dimmer as the light becomes less concentrated.)

-Some LED flashlight are too bright and too much light shines through the paper, which outshines the shadow effect we’re looking for.
+Some LED flashlights are too bright and too much light shines through the paper, which outshines the shadow effect we’re looking for.
 We found holding the “flashlight” from a cellphone a few inches away from the paper worked the best.

 You could also use the printable sheet as a template when placed over a heavier sheet of construction paper.
 Because the paper is heavier, less light will shine through and you’ll have brighter stars!